 Children are welcome to participate in worship and there are usually a bunch.
 Young children are often invited forward for a story or prayer before the sermon.
 An unsupervised nursery space is available for infants and toddlers.
 Children age two through five have the option of leaving the service before the sermon and participating in a supervised play time in the preschool room.
 Some kids make it through the whole service in the sanctuary.
 We leave that up to their caregivers.

 We are a singing congregation!
-On most Sundays you will find two or three song books on your seat when you arrive.
+On most Sundays you will find one or two song books on your seat when you arrive.
 We sing traditional hymns, praise choruses and we are learning a growing number of international songs.
 Our adult choir sings often and the Children’s Choir (grade 1-8) and Cherubs (age 2-5) occasionally contribute too.
 Musicians from the church share their gifts individually or as accompanists.

 Many Christian congregations celebrate Communion or the Lord’s Supper every week.
 Mennonites generally do not.
 On average at OMC we celebrate communion every other month.
 In many Mennonite congregations children do not take the bread or the cup because the celebration is intended for baptized members.
 At OMC we invite all Jesus’ followers to share the meal.
 This means that some children do take part; we leave this decision up to families.
 The celebration of Communion is a way that we remember Jesus and recognize that he is still present with us.